 More than 1500 studies now show that being self-compassionate, rather than self-critical, is more likely to help us rebound from difficult situations and cultivate more success and happiness over time.

-There are three interacting emotional systems in the brain, each with their own purpose and mediating neurotransmitters.
+Dr. Paul Gilbert of The Compassionate Mind Foundation describes three interacting emotional systems in the brain, each with their own purpose and mediating neurotransmitters.

 The “drive” system is thought to rely heavily on dopamine, compels us to pursue resources, mates, skills, status and so on,